alecngai/NSUS_BI_Assessment/README.md

 **c.
 What metrics would the marketing manager be interested in to evaluate the performance of a marketing campaign to acquire new players?**

+Sign ups using the affliate code, or after the add campaign has launched.

+Engagment of the player base

+Churn of players located in that region to see if churn is affected by the marketing campaign.

 ## The UK team was elated with your acquisition dashboard and has requested a Life Time Value model to project the value of newly signed up customers.
 **a.
 How would you design such a model?**<br />
 **b.
 What variables would you use?**<br />